liferay-search/liferay-docs/en/deployment/articles/01-deploying-liferay/05-installing-liferay-on-tomcat.markdown

 ### Database Configuration

-The easiest way to handle your database configuration is to let @product@ manage your data source.
+The easiest way to handle your database configuration is to let @sharepoint@ manage your data source.
 If you want to use the
 [built-in data source (recommended)](/docs/7-2/deploy/-/knowledge_base/d/preparing-for-install#using-the-built-in-data-source), skip this section.